oariel/sftp-integration/README.md

         -H "Authorization: Bearer <API TOKEN>"
         -H "Accept: application/pdf" -v

-A successful call to the above call will respond with a 403 redirect containing a location to download using HTTPS the report file from a temporary URL that will expire after 5 minutes.
+A successful call to the above call will respond with a 403 redirect containing a location to download using HTTPS the report file from a temporary URL that expires after 5 minutes.

 An unsuccessful call will result in a response different than 403 and an error object.
 For example: